 - A court date will be set.

-The Application for Testing Order and Physician's Report must be served personally to the source individual or sent by registered mail to the last known address of the person being served not less than 7 days before the application is to be heard by the Provincial Court – Family and Youth.
+The Application for Testing Order and Physician's Report must be served personally to the source individual or sent by registered mail to the last known address of the person being served not less than 7 days before the application is to be heard by the Court of Justice – Family and Youth.